Last Updated on

 Unsurprisingly, Craigslist is a lesser option than the other options I’ve lined up above, but every once in a while you can find a diamond in the rough.

-These options should give you a good start to finding an artist!
+These options should give you a good start to finding a music cover art designer!